GeceGibi/app_tools/README.md

 - Operates with git tags in the repo; uses the pattern to get the latest tag.

 ### atclean
 Cleans the project and regenerates required artifacts.
+Stops execution if any step fails.

 ```bash
 # Default flow (clean, pub get, iOS pods if present, l10n and freezed)